Docs / Agent Workflow API

 curl -H "X-API-Key: wf_ak_your_key_here" \

-# Then fetch context for a specific org
+# Then fetch scoped writing context for a project

 curl -H "X-API-Key: wf_ak_your_key_here" \